ShobanChiddarth/telegram-proxy-server-aws/README.md

 # Telegram proxy server hosted in AWS

-> NOTE: README needs to be updated.
-This is old README that was written for [aws-infra-minimal](./aws-infra-minimal/) (was previously `aws-infra`, current `aws-infra` is the one being engineered for large scale)
+The folder `aws-infra-minimal` contains the minimum amount of infra required to launch just one proxy server.
+The other folder `aws-infra` has laid the foundation to scale the proxy infra up to support a lot of users.
+It has a NLB, auto scaling group, with public private instances.

+## `aws-infra-minimal`

-One click deploy IaC to run a Telegram proxy server in AWS.
+One click deploy minimal IaC to run a Telegram proxy server in AWS.

 ### Steps to deploy